CyberCat-Institute/open-game-engine/Tutorial/TUTORIAL.md

                   | x == Defect    && y == Cooperate = 4
                   | x == Defect    && y == Defect    = 1

-(Not necessarily the most simplest way of defining such a function but hopefully easy to understand for people with no background in Haskell so far)
+(Not necessarily the most elegant way of defining such a function but hopefully easy to understand for people with no background in Haskell so far)

 The second element needed is the feeding of stochastic processes.
 We make our lives very simple here: There are two convenience functions `uniformDist` as well as `distFromList` which help to build distributions.